Roger Fouts: At Central Washington University

 In 1980, Fouts accepted a tenured position as Professor of Psychology at Central Washington University (CWU) and arranged to take three of the chimpanzees with him to Ellensburg: Washoe, Loulis and Moja.
 In 1981, the Gardners sent Fouts two more chimps that they had finished working with, 4-year-old Dar and 5-year-old Tatu, bringing the total to five.
 As the ape communication studies progressed, they found that the animals used signs to communicate with each other.
 The apes created phrases from combinations of signs to denote new things that were brought into their environment.

 In 1986, an animal rights group called True Friends broke into a National Institute of Health (NIH) lab in Rockville, Maryland.
 The group videotaped AIDS-infected primates held in unfavorable conditions and mailed tapes to Jane Goodall, Roger Fouts and major media outlets.
 In response to the negative press, Congress organized a panel of experts, including Roger Fouts, to address USDA standards for NIH-funded labs.
 Fouts urged to panel to require larger cages for chimpanzees (currently held 5' x 5' isolation cubes); he was opposed by every other participant, including primatologist Frans de Waal.
 In 1991, Fouts partnered with the Animal Legal Defense Fund and sued the USDA for its treatment of captive chimpanzees, arguing that it violated the Animal Welfare Act.
 The U.S. District Court ruled in their favor, but the decision was overruled on appeal.

 Roger and Deborah Fouts founded the nonprofit Friends of Washoe to fundraise for their chimps' care.
 They also founded the Chimpanzee and Human Communication Institute (CHCI).
+In the 1990s, they pivoted to studying chimpanzees' natural gestural dialects.

 Roger Fouts has served as a consultant for the Animal Legal Defense Fund, the Natural Resources Defense Council, and the film Greystoke: The Legend of Tarzan.